architgarg603/Google-Sheets-Clone/README.md

 <h1 align="center">
-  Excel Clone
+  Google Sheets CLone
 </h1>

 # Description:

-### Excl clone is built using electron framework with technologies such as HTML CSS JQuery and Ejs as a templating engine .
+### Sheets clone is built using electron framework with technologies such as HTML CSS Javascript and Ejs as a templating engine .
 ### Some features of this project are -
 - Change Cell size
 - Cycle Detection in formula